Judith A. Shinogle Memorial Fellowship

 Doha Chibani (Spring 2023)

-Doha is a mental health clinician and a Ph.D. student within the Health Policy track.
-Her research explores the variability in State Mental Health Parity Laws on regulating insurance coverage for behavioral health and the role they play in access to care, especially for the economically disenfranchised and people with marginalized identities.
+Doha is a mental health clinician and a Ph.D.
+Candidate within the Health Policy track.
+Her research explores Federal and State policies that regulate insurance coverage for behavioral health and the role they play in access to care, especially for the economically disenfranchised and people with marginalized identities.
 Doha currently runs a joint UMB-UMBC SAMHSA grant funded research and training clinic providing early identification and intervention services to youth and young adults at risk of developing serious mental illness.

 Jennifer Walsh (Spring 2023)